jdhouseholder/eth-dataset/README.md

 # Eth export tools

-Use geth as a library to export state
+Use geth as a library to export state, lots of trial and error here...